Single valve assembly example.

 Glue on the slip union.

-Voila, you have assembled your first valve.
+Congratulations, you have assembled your first valve.
+Assemble additional valves by repeating the steps.

 Prepare the main line for the first valve to be installed.
 This picture is of an upgrade where an old system was getting the valves moved to another location.